JohannesVC/notebooks/README.md

 ## 1. My Data Science Journey: Delivering Impactful Insights

-Over the past year I worked in a sustainability reporting startup and saw several opportunities and limitations in the excel-based workflow.
+Over the past years I worked in a sustainability reporting startup and saw several opportunities and limitations in the excel-based workflow.

 With the objective of providing **actionable insights** to Impact Investors, I studied data science.
 Using: Jupyter Notebooks.